Experimental uncertainty analysis

 Experimental uncertainty analysis is a technique that analyses a derived quantity, based on the uncertainties in the experimentally measured quantities that are used in some form of mathematical relationship ("model") to calculate that derived quantity.
-The model used to convert the measurements into the derived quantity is usually based on fundamental principles of a science or engineering discipline.
+The model used to convert the measurements into the derived quantity is usually based on fundamental principles of a science or engineering discipline, such as but not limited to physics and chemistry.

 The uncertainty has two components, namely, bias (related to accuracy) and the unavoidable random variation that occurs when making repeated measurements (related to precision).
 The measured quantities may have biases, and they certainly have random variation, so what needs to be addressed is how these are "propagated" into the uncertainty of the derived quantity.
 Uncertainty analysis is often called the "propagation of error."